Pay for College

-Tuition is waived for students 60 years of age or older residing in Maryland, but senior students are obligated to pay all additional college fees.
-Any paperwork required for the waiver is due to the office of records and registration at the time of registration.
+Tuition is waived for students 60 years of age or older legally residing in Maryland.
+Senior students are obligated to pay all additional college fees.

 Tuition is waived for students who are disabled and no longer in the workforce as defined by the Social Security or Railroad Retirement Acts, but they are obligated to pay all additional college fees.
-For all credit terms starting after Oct.
-1, 2011, new eligibility requirements and limitations apply to this waiver that may reduce the amount of tuition waiver previously available to students with disabilities.
+To qualify:

 –Students are first required to complete a Free Application for Federal Student Aid (FAFSA) application in order to be eligible to receive a tuition waiver.

-–The college is required to apply any financial grants or scholarships you receive towards tuition before the tuition waiver is applied.
+–The college is required to apply any financial grants or scholarships received towards tuition before the tuition waiver is applied.

 –The waiver now limits students to taking up to 6 or up to 12 credits per semester, depending on a student’s educational goals.

 –Tuition waivers for students with disabilities are available for some noncredit, continuing education workforce development and life skills courses.
 View list of eligible courses at http://coned.howardcc.edu/ssi_waiver or call 443-518-1700 for more information.

 –The college must receive a completed “Certification for Tuition Waiver” form, verified annually by Social Security Administration prior to each academic year.

 For additional information concerning this tuition waiver, please contact the Finance Office at 443-518-4765.
 Or, you may visit the Finance Office in person, located in the Rouse Company Foundation Student Services Hall (RCF) Room 202B.